ouyi/docker-ubuntu32-firefox/README.md

 ## About

-Dockerized Cisco WebEx based on 32-bit Ubuntu.
+Dockerized Cisco WebEx based on 32-bit Ubuntu (see also: https://github.com/ouyi/docker-ubuntu-precise-core-i386).
 Desktop sharing works (tested on Fedora 23).

 ## Build